-At the time of the issuance and delivery of the Notes, the County will make a covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Notes to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the Securities and Exchange Commission (the "Commission") in a timely manner, notices of the occurrence of certain events, as enumerated below, if material.
-The notices of material events will be provided by the County to the Municipal Securities Rulemaking Board (the "MSRB").
+At the time of the issuance and delivery of the Notes, the County will make a covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Notes to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the U.S. Securities and Exchange Commission (the "Commission") in a timely manner, notices of the occurrence of certain events, as enumerated below, if material.
+The notices of material events will be provided by the County to the Municipal Securities Rulemaking Board (the "MSRB") or as otherwise provided by the Rule.